dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/api-v2/ontology-schemas.md

 @@snip [KnoraBaseTransformationRules.scala]($src$/org/knora/webapi/messages/v2/responder/ontologymessages/KnoraBaseTransformationRules.scala) { #KnoraBaseTransformationRules }

-These rules are applied to `knora-base` as well as to project-specific ontologies.
+These rules are applied to `knora-base` as well as to user-created ontologies.
-For example, `knora-base:Resource` has different cardinalities depending on its schema (`knora-api:Resource` has an additional cardinality on `knora-api:hasIncomingLink`), and this is therefore also true of its project-specific subclasses.
+For example, `knora-base:Resource` has different cardinalities depending on its schema (`knora-api:Resource` has an additional cardinality on `knora-api:hasIncomingLink`), and this is therefore also true of its user-created subclasses.
 The transformation is implemented:

 - In the implementations of the `toOntologySchema` method in classes defined in